This Ultimate Recipe for FIRE (Financial Independence Retire Early) is an older post, but I thought I would dig it up and update it.

 - Add the high salary after graduation to a large mixing bowl, and ensure that the student loans and consumer debt are strained out and removed.
 Discard the student loans and consumer debt, they will not be needed for the recipe towards FIRE.

-- This yields the 4 CUPS of high savings rate, which produces $85,000 annual savings in the hypothetical example above.
+- This yields the 4 cups of high savings rate, which produces $85,000 annual savings in the hypothetical example above.

 - High savings rate can be achieved by doing simple things like:

-- Cutting cable television
+- Cutting cable television and opting for $13.99 Netflix

 - Avoiding eating out for lunch every day from your 9-5 job.
 Prep cook for the week instead and make freezer meals (instant pot is good for this)